Frequently Asked Questions

 Nope, not at all.
 As my client, you have the right to say you're not comfortable with your photographs beings shared.
 I have a release which we review together, adding any addenda which are specific to your experience.
 If you are interested in a shoot but would like to discuss this more before moving forward with booking, feel free to contact me, and I'd love to discuss these details with you further.

 Q: How far in advance should I consider booking with you?

 Sooner is always better!
 Depending on the time of the year, I may be booked out anywhere from 3-6 months in advance.
 I absolutely hate having to say no to potential clients, however once a month is booked out, it's booked out.
 I do not book more than my monthly standard, in order to ensure my own sanity (what bit still remains) and to afford myself some balance between work and life overall.

 Q: What days are available for booking a shoot?

-The studio is open for bookings on Tuesday through Friday, & Sunday.
+The studio is open for bookings Monday through Saturday.
 After submitting your inquiry, we will review availability during our pre-session consultation.